Boundary Waters Treaty of 1909

 WHAT IS THE INTERNATIONAL JOINT COMMISSION?

-The IJC is an international committee established by the Boundary Waters Treaty to prevent and resolve disputes over transboundary waters.
-The central focus of the IJC is to regulate shared water uses, investigate transboundary issues, and recommend solutions.
+The IJC is a federally funded international committee established by the Boundary Waters Treaty to prevent and resolve disputes over transboundary waters.
+The central focus of the IJC is to examine shared water uses, investigate transboundary issues, and recommend solutions.
 The IJC’s recommendations and decisions cover water uses, including drinking water, commercial shipping, hydroelectric power, agriculture, mining, fishing, boating and shoreline property.
 The IJC is comprised of three commissioners from Canada and three commissioners from the U.S., acting as a body that is independent of the two countries and is supported by administrative staffs located mostly in Ottawa and in Washington, D.C.
 To date, the IJC’s work has been primarily in the Great Lakes region of the U.S.

 HOW DOES THE IJC WORK?